KudosX/multioauth/README.md

 - all providers are tied to 1 user in case some users have different login credentials per provider
 - ability to activate/deactivate other providers from user profile
 - based partially on tutorial: http://www.sitepoint.com/rails-authentication-oauth-2-0-omniauth/
+- special thanks to Ilya Bodrov of http://www.radiant-wind.com

 #### Step 1: create user and social_account models
 - `rails g model User email:string password_digest:string`